Wellington Building

 The Wellington Building is a Beaux-Arts architecture office building in Ottawa, Ontario, Canada.
-It was built between 1924 and 1927 as Canadian headquarters of the Metropolitan Life Insurance Company.
-The original structure was designed by D. Everett Waid; in 1959, the more restrained classical east wing of the building was added.
+It was built between 1925 and 1927 as Canadian headquarters of the Metropolitan Life Insurance Company.
+The original structure was designed by D. Everett Waid; in 1959, the more restrained east wing of the building was added.

 The Building is located just south of the Parliament buildings at the intersection of Wellington Street and Bank Street with its southern face on Sparks Street.
 It remained the home of Met Life until 1970 when the company moved to a new building to the south.
 It was bought by the federal government, and used as offices and for a time the home of the Canadian Postal Museum.
-In 1984 a shortage of office space for the MPs resulted in some of them being moved to the building.
+In 1984, a shortage of office space for the MPs resulted in some of them being moved to the building.
 This was the first time MPs had been housed outside of Parliament Hill.

 Since its rehabilitation in 2016, the building is occupied by the House of Commons and serves several parliamentary functions.